acim/go-rest-service/README.md

 * PromMetrics - [chi](https://github.com/go-chi/chi) middleware providing [Prometheus](https://prometheus.io/) metrics to your HTTP server
   Tracks total number of requests and requests duration partitioned by status code, method and request URI

 Inside .examples directory you can find basic examples for each of the middlewares.
-Just run **go run main.go** and check the output in your [browser](http://localhost:3000).

-To check the metrics in PromMetrics example, use this [url](http://localhost:3001) in your browser.
+Just run **go run main.go** and check the output in your browser, localhost:3000.
+To check the metrics in PromMetrics example, use localhost:3001.

 ## [Generate your JWT secret here](https://www.grc.com/passwords.htm)